 Posts can be in point form or in prose, this is up to the individual resident.

 A typical reflection should include a brief description of important learning experiences and the salient point(s) that will influence the resident’s practice going forward.

-In preparation for each upcoming rotation, residents should post any specific learning objectives that they wish to focus on during that rotation prior to the start of the rotation as described above in the “Personal Learning Objectives Procedure Log”.
+In preparation for each upcoming rotation, residents should post at least 3 or more specific learning objectives that they wish to focus on during that rotation prior to the start of the rotation as described above in the “Personal Learning Objectives Procedure Log”.
 These may be drawn from assessments done of them or from their personalized program learning objectives set at the beginning of the year.

 Descriptions of what you "did" without a description of what you learned.

 Patient-specific information.
-Bottom line...your eP is in the public domain, even if you have selected the highest security setting.
 You are encouraged to reflect on what you have learned in your provision of direct patient care but remember to exclude any identifiable information about any patient or caregiver.

 Your two learning portfolio procedure logs (Personal Rotation Learning Objectives and Reflections on Learning) are accessible to the preceptor for the specified rotation and provides a basis for preceptors to tailor rotations to best meet your learning needs, avoid redundancy, and respect your learning style as much as possible.
-Prepare your eP for an interested audience that cares about your progress in the program.

-Note also ePs have proven useful to professionals as a means to track their progress and learning, provide evidence of learning to accreditation and licensing bodies, and as an online resume or CV.
-Think of your eP as your personal website - you are not limited to including the required components described above.
+Note also that ePortfolios have proven useful to professionals as a means to track their progress and learning, and provide evidence of learning to accreditation and licensing bodies.

-If you have any technical difficulties with your eP inform the Program Coordinator immediately for help.
+If you have any technical difficulties with your ePortfolio inform the Program Coordinator immediately for help.
 Do not “let it slide” for any length of time, as these MUST be kept up to date.